codyuhi/codyuhi/README.md

 # Hi 👋, I'm Cody

+# THIS PROFILE IS A WORK IN PROGRESS

 ### I'm a Full-Stack Software Engineer, Site Reliability Engineer, and an App Enthusiast 😊

 * 🏢 I work as an SRE at TikTok Inc, a tech company in Seattle, WA